OpenBCI/Documentation/docs/11ForDevelopers/00-ForDevelopersLanding.md

 title: For Developers
 ---

-This directory will help you get started developing with OpenBCI technology.
+The information in this directory will help you start developing with OpenBCI technology.

 ## Development Options